Savant261/Rainfall-Prediction-System/README.md

 ## 📈 The Model

-The prediction model is a `[e.g., Logistic Regression]` trained on [Number] features, including temperature, humidity, wind speed, and pressure.
-It was pre-processed using [e.g., standard scaling and one-hot encoding] and achieved an **accuracy of [XX.X]%** on the held-out test set.
+The prediction model is an XGBoost Classifier.
+It's an advanced implementation of a gradient boosting algorithm, which builds a strong predictive model by combining many "weak" decision trees sequentially.

+Algorithm: XGBoost (Extreme Gradient Boosting)

+Dataset: Trained on the [Name of Dataset, e.g., "Rainfall data (India)"] dataset.

+Features: Uses [7] features, including 'pressure', 'dewpoint', 'humidity', 'cloud', 'sunshine', 'winddirection', 'windspeed'.

+Performance: Achieved an accuracy of [81.2]% on the held-out test set.
 -----

 ## 🤝 Contributing